The Governing Body

 This was preceded by 14 very enjoyable and rewarding years as an Officer in the Grenadier Guards, serving around the World, including two years at Sandhurst training and mentoring officer cadets on their commissioning courses.

 Currently an active and hands-on Trustee of various charitable funds.
-Married with two children.
+Married with two children in their 20s.
 Loves all sport and interests include military history culture generally.

 |Julian was born in Beckenham, Kent and now lives in Weybridge, Surrey with his wife Caroline and four daughters.
 He attended school at Sevenoaks then studied business at Thames Polytechnic.
 His early career was at the Confederation of British Industry where he ran their commercial activities before moving into publishing with a small fast growing start up and then Euromoney Institutional Investor PLC.
 In 2005 he formed Panacea Publishing International and bought Business Traveller from Euromoney.
 He is today the Managing Director of Panacea and travels frequently to events and the Panacea offices overseas.
 He is also Director of a small property investment company.

 Before family life got rather busy he served for 23 years in the TA/Army Reserve and enjoyed diving, shooting, sailing and tennis.
-Today, along with his family, his interests include food and wine, walking and squash.
+Today apart from family his interests include food and wine, walking and squash.

 Girls' School Committee: